Police raids highlight Italy's fight against tax evasion

 Beyond the raids, much work is being done behind the scenes, simplifying cumbersome tax processes to reduce what Di Capua called "tax evasion through frustration."

-More effort is going into helping companies comply with tax laws and heading off evasion before it occurs, as well as improving the image of the tax authorities with often skeptical public opinion.
+More effort is going into helping companies comply with tax laws and heading off evasion before it occurs, as well as improving the image of the tax authorities with often sceptical public opinion.

 Despite the complaints from some politicians, opinion polls have shown strong support for the latest operations, although as Di Capua noted: "Everyone's against tax evasion when it's someone else doing it."